 I am honored to be selected as a Targeting Excellence Scholarship Recipient.
-The support of industry leaders will not only help me achieve my educational and career goals, but will also motivate me to make an impact on the future of food animal agriculture.
-Thank you for your generosity and support of the future of our industry.
+Your generosity will help me achieve my academic goals, and your trust in my potential will motivate me to make the most of every opportunity to better myself.
+Thank you for your continual support of the future of food animal agriculture.